kevinzhuang01/srp_2025/_profiles/augustinemanu-frimpong.md

   Object-Oriented Programming Machine Learning Deep Learning Database Systems System Design/ Distributed Systems Linear Algebra Numerical Methods Abstract Algebra Probability and Statistics Discrete Mathematics Chemistry Physics
-research_experience: "I conducted research through the NSF Research Experiences for Undergraduates (REU) program at Louisiana Tech University, where I developed and analyzed an â\x84\x93â\x82\x81 trend filtering model to detect structural breaks in S&P 500 data, comparing its performance to the Hodrickâ\x80\x93Prescott filter.
+research_experience: 'I conducted research through the NSF Research Experiences for Undergraduates (REU) program at Louisiana Tech University, where I developed and analyzed an ℓ₁ trend filtering model to detect structural breaks in S&P 500 data, comparing its performance to the Hodrick–Prescott filter.
 The results are being prepared for publication.
 I am also engaged in an ongoing research project at Grambling State University, focusing on packet-level anomaly detection using autoencoders, ensemble methods, and transformer-based architectures for network security applications.
   In addition, I have completed several technical projects through coursework and internships, including backend system design, distributed computing, and data infrastructure development during my Software Engineering Internship at Afterquery (Y Combinator startup) and Software Engineering Fellowship at eBay.
-  Presentations: US Research Software Engineer Conference (USRSE 2025) â\x80\x94 Presented NSF REU research on trend filtering methods.
-University of Louisiana System AI in Education Summit (2025) â\x80\x94 Presented on AI adoption and student engagement in higher education."
+Presentations: US Research Software Engineer Conference (USRSE 2025) — Presented NSF REU research on trend filtering methods.
+University of Louisiana System AI in Education Summit (2025) — Presented on AI adoption and student engagement in higher education.'
 academic_interests: I am deeply interested in the intersection of software engineering, mathematics, and artificial intelligence.
 My goal is to understand how mathematical modeling can improve the design and reliability of intelligent systems while maintaining